OpenCourseAPI/OwlAPI/README.md

 [Quart](https://gitlab.com/pgjones/quart), [TinyDB](https://github.com/msiemens/tinydb), [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/), [Requests](https://github.com/requests/requests), [Maya](https://github.com/kennethreitz/maya) ✨🍰✨

 ## Data overview
 OwlAPI serves data directly from MyPortal.
 It does not try to filter or add anything new to the format to maintain purity to the original.
+For now, only the most recent quarter's data is pulled from MyPortal.
 Below the various data points are listed and described:

 ### JSON data
 ```